Johnny Winter: Early career

-His recording career began at the age of 15, when his band Johnny and the Jammers released "School Day Blues" on a Houston record label.
+Winter's recording career began at the age of 15, when his band Johnny and the Jammers released "School Day Blues" on Dart Records, a local Houston record label.
 During that same period, he was able to see performances by classic blues artists such as Muddy Waters, B.B.
 King, and Bobby Bland.
 In the early days, Winter would sometimes sit in with Roy Head and the Traits when they performed in the Beaumont area, and in 1967, Winter recorded a single with the Traits: "Tramp" backed with "Parchman Farm" (Universal Records 30496).
-In 1968, his first album The Progressive Blues Experiment, was released on Austin's Sonobeat Records.
+In March 1969, his first recorded album The Progressive Blues Experiment, was released on Austin's Sonobeat Records, later reissued by Imperial after Winter's official debut on Columbia had been released.